Alabama Notary Bond

-How much does an Alabama notary bond cost?
+How much does the Alabama notary bond cost?

-Alabama notary bonds cost $50 for the state-required 4-year term.
+Alabama notary bonds cost $100 for the state-required 4-year term.
 Packages including errors and omissions insurance coverage are also available.
-Including an errors and omissions insurance policy with your bond ensures you are not held personally liable for mistakes made while notarizing documents.
+Including an errors and omissions insurance policy with your bond ensures you're not held personally liable for mistakes made while performing a notary public act.